Will I Have To Pay Capital Gains Tax on Property?

 SDTL is payable on almost all property transactions.
 The exemption list is small and the rate at which you start paying SDLT is quite low.

 CGT, on the other hand, is a tax on the difference in price between what you paid and what you sold for.
-Unlike SDLT which most have to pay, there are only a handful situations where you end up paying Capital gains tax.
+Unlike SDLT which most have to pay, there are only a handful situations where you end up paying capital gains tax on property.

 When do you have to pay CGT?

-Usually, there is no CGT due when selling your main residence as you will be entitled to ‘private residence relief’.
+Usually, there is no capital gains tax on property if you’re selling your main residence as you will be entitled to ‘private residence relief’.
 However, there are 5 situations where you have to pay some capital gains tax on a property.